 top of page

-When I started “The Click That Teaches" video lesson series, this was the video that I most wanted to make.
+When I started making the “The Click That Teaches" video lesson series in 1999, this was the video that I most wanted to make.
 Head lowering can be such a transforming exercise for many horses.
 Most of us know that horses tend to be calmer when their heads are down.

 This lesson does more than just calm a horse down.
 It helps to put an end to barging, rearing, bullying behavior.
 It develops emotional control and stabilizes the good behavior we want.
 It is a key foundation lesson for all advanced training."